How to Scrape Zillow Real Estate Property Data in Python

 }

-We can see that this API is really powerful and allows us to find listings in any map area defined by two location points comprised of 4 direction values: north, west, south and east:
+The Zillow search API is really powerful and allows us to find listings in any map area defined by two location points comprised of 4 direction values: north, west, south, and east:

 illustration of drawing areas on maps using only two points